cluelesselectrostar/elec40004-2019-q4-lab-ytc19-forked/lab1/instructions.md

     The other repository (`RepoB`) will complain about not fast-forwarding, which means it doesn't want to skip over the intervening commit.

-2. In the local repo where the push failed (`RepoB`) you now need to now merge the changes:
+2. In the local repo where the push failed (`RepoB`) you now need to merge the changes:
     ```
     $ git pull origin master
     ```